brave/qa-resources/wikitemplate-android.md

 ## Site hacks

-- [ ] Test https://www.twitch.tv/adobe sub-page loads a video and you can play it
+- [ ] Verify https://www.twitch.tv/adobe sub-page loads a video and you can play it

 ## Downloads